SAP-samples/btp-private-link-approuter/approuter-launchpad/README.md

-# SAP Private Link service for frontend applications accessible from SAP Launchpad Service
+# SAP Private Link service for frontend applications accessible from SAP Build Work Zone, Standard Edition

-SAP Launchpad service plays an important role to increase users’ productivity and efficiency by enabling organizations to establish a central point of access to SAP, custom-build, third-party applications, and extensions.
+SAP Build Work Zone, Standard Edition plays an important role to increase users’ productivity and efficiency by enabling organizations to establish a central point of access to SAP, custom-build, third-party applications, and extensions.

 The frontend extensions of your SAP S/4HANA system running on SAP BTP can now also benefit from the new SAP Private Link service by establishing private connectivity to your SAP backend systems.